 - Travel Guides and Apps: produced by Destination NSW in partnership with the industry and distributed online and via partner networks.

 - Caravan and Camping Shows: Destination NSW coordinates industry participation for the Sydney, Melbourne and Brisbane shows held between March - June each year.

-- Regional Flagship Events: is a program funded by Destination NSW to support events that play an important role in bringing visitors to regional NSW.
+- Regional Event Fund: is a program funded by Destination NSW to support events that play an important role in bringing visitors to regional NSW.

 Partner Opportunities Guide.